SurniaUlula/wpsso-schema-json-ld/readme.txt

 == Upgrade Notice ==

-= 2.21.2-rc.4 =
+= 2.21.2 =

-(2020/02/14) Added a warning when an aggregate rating value is added to a Schema type that cannot have an aggregate rating value.
+(2020/02/15) Added a warning when an aggregate rating value is added to a Schema type that cannot have an aggregate rating value.
 Fixed commenting of JSON scripts in the content when added to the Schema hasPart property.

-= 2.21.1 =

-(2020/02/09) Added a success/failure message to the HTML content in `WpssoJsonProPropHasPart->maybe_comment_json_scripts()`.